Willcox-Research-Group/rom-operator-inference-Python3/docs/content/usage/romclasses/discrete.md

 (sec-discrete)=
 # Discrete-time ROMs

-:::{attention}
+:::{warning}
-This page is out of date and under construction.
+This page is under construction.
 :::

 The Operator Inference framework can be used to construct reduced-order models for approximating _discrete_ dynamical systems, as may arise from discretizing PDEs in both space and time.